bekcpear/z16/README.md

    * parent directory of this instance, **this config should be set everytime the instance initialized**
    * the user of symbolic links and its target files of this instance, default to the global user setting
    * the group of symbolic links and its target files of this instance, default to the global group setting
+   * comma-seperated ignored file patterns of the current instance, every pattern is a POSIX extended regular expression

+The configuration of ignored file patterns are cumulative (the local configuration includes the global ignored configurations).
+An `!` prefixed pattern is used to remove all exactly matched patterns that have been added before it.

 ## LICENSE